crosvera/pdbtidy_proposal/proposal.markdown

     >>> f.writelines( nf )
     >>> f.close()

-   As you can see PDBTidy is a sub-module that is included in the Bio.PDB module.
+   As you can see PDB-Tidy is a sub-module that is included in the Bio.PDB module.